natobo/BackTiendaCDK/README.md

-# Welcome to your CDK TypeScript project!
+# Welcome to CDK TypeScript Store Project!

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`BackTiendaCdkStack`) which contains an application of a products store, it is developed to learn Infraestructure as a code (IaC).